ankurk91/node-webkit-angular-starter-kit/resources/osx/readme.md

 *  ```appdmg``` runs only on Mac OS

 ## TODO
+* Write folder structure for preparing the installer
 * Create an installer and test it on Mac
 * Automatic codesign